epfl-ada/ada-2024-project-5pebbles/README.md

 - Claude-3.5 Haiku (Anthropic)

 Each model processed the entire dataset independently:
-- GPT-4 provided decisions for 78,265 characters
+- GPT-4o mini provided decisions for 78,265 characters
-- Claude-3 provided decisions for 78,263 characters
+- Claude-3.5 Haiku provided decisions for 78,263 characters

 ###### Cross-Validation Results
 The final dataset was created by cross-referencing decisions from both AIs: